N02870941/mobile-icon/docs/README.md

 ```

 ## `/upload`
-This requires an `HTTP - POST` and an image file as the body.
-This endpoint is
+This requires an `HTTP - POST` request of a form with an image file called `file`
-used by the form in the `index.html`.
-It can be used directly as a service via
+as the body.
+This endpoint is used by the form in the `index.html`.
+It can be
-a REST call.
+used directly as a service via a REST call.

+## `/error`
+All server-side errors will redirect to this page with a message describing the
+error.
+The client is then redirected to the homepage.

 ```
 curl -F "file=@icon.jpeg" localhost:8080/upload --fail -o icon.zip
 ```

+You may also find this documentation on [GitHub Pages](https://n02870941.github.io/mobile-icon/).